 If you're looking for some of the best wireless headphones and you've got a strict budget of under £100/$100 then we've got you covered right here.

-Of course, you could spend a mint on some Bose QC 35 II's or Sony's WH-1000XM4s, but arguably you can find similar features for less.
+Of course, you could spend a mint on some Bose QC 45s or Sony's WH-1000XM4s, but arguably you can find similar features for less.

-Whether you're wanting a handy pick from JBL like the JBL Tune 700BTs, or are looking for ANC with the Soundcore by Anker Life Q30, then here's a few choices to help you on your quest for immersive audio for a wallet-friendly price.
+Whether you're wanting a handy all-round pair in the Sennheiser HD 450BTs or you're looking for a handy pair of foldable headphones with the AKG Y400s, then here's a few choices to help you on your quest for immersive audio for a wallet-friendly price.

 Let's get to it!

 Best Wireless Headphones Under 100 JBL - JBL Tune 700BT

 Manufacturer: JBL | Drivers: 40mm | Bluetooth: Yes | ANC: No | Companion App: No | Battery Life: 27 hours | Weight: 220g